Deesa Airport

+Overview

 The airport hit national headlines in February 2011 when Subramanian Swamy claimed that 2G case accused Shahid Balwa illegally used the airport to secretly transport VIPs and criminals in and out of the country.
 The Airports Authority of India denied this was the case, stating that the airstrip was not used for the last two years, due to the poor condition of the airstrip, adding that it was fit only for paragliding.
 The airfield was most recently used for a sky diving program in 2013.

 In September 2011, A K Gogoi, Commander in Chief, South Western Air Command of the Indian Air Force announced that there was a proposal to develop Deesa Airport into a full-fledged Air Base and that the Defence Ministry had approved this proposal.
 Deesa was chosen due to its strategic location, being close to the international border with Pakistan.
 The first phase of this proposal includes spending ₹3000 crore on strengthening airport infrastructure.

 In March 2018, the Cabinet Committee on Security headed by the Prime Minister of India approved the forward air force base plan.

 In October 2020, the Government sanction was given for the infrastructure activities of the approved Air Force Base, in November 2020, they were inaugurated by the Indian Air Force's Chief Marshal, RKS Bhadauria.